-The Early Years Foundation Stage (EYFS) is a framework which came into force in September 2012 and is the regulatory and quality framework for the provision of learning.
+As an early adopter school we are following The Early Years Foundation Stage (EYFS) reforms early adopter framework which came into force in September 2020 and is the regulatory and quality framework for the provision of learning until August 2021 or until further notice.
 An EYFS profile is completed for each pupil in the academic year in which they reach the age of five.
 It is statutory to complete the Foundation Stage Profile for each pupil and it is completed in partnership with parents.
+Children are assessed as either meeting the expected level of development or working towards.